yohasebe/monadic-chat/docs/basic-apps.md

 ![Speech Draft Helper app icon](../assets/icons/speech-draft-helper.png ':size=40')

-In this app, users can submit speech drafts in the form of text strings, Word files, or PDF files.
-The app analyzes them and returns a revised version.
-It also provides suggestions and tips to make the speech more engaging and effective if needed.
-Additionally, it can provide an mp3 file of the speech.
+This application helps you draft speeches.
+You can either asks the assistant to draft a speech based on a specific topic or provide a speech draft (plain text, Word, PDF) and ask the assistant to improve it.
+It can also generate an MP3 file of the speech.

 <details>
 <summary>speech_draft_helper_app.rb</summary>